How to Hire an Interior Designer or Decorator

 Make sure you discuss the fees for using an interior designer or decorator.

 Most decorators will mark up products that they sell in order to make a profit.
 If this is how your interior designer or decorator works, then make sure they are not just trying to sell you something that you do not need or suggesting you purchase a more expensive item to make more commission.
-This is especially true for designers that work at furniture and accessory showrooms who have a quota to meet each month.
+This is especially true for designers that work at furniture and accessory showrooms who have a sales quota to meet each month.

 Hiring an interior designer or interior decorator at an hourly rate (without any markups for items purchased) may be more economical, fair for both the homeowner and designer, and allow you to have a professional that is truly interested in getting you exactly what you want and need.